Winters123/hc20-verilog/README.md

 * Format of the lookup table entry

-  each entry consists from one 896b entry and one 896b mask to support ternary match.
+  each entry consists of one 896b entry and one 896b mask to support ternary match.

   For example: entry1: `10011001...1001` mask1:  `111111111...1000` would avoid the match of the lowest 3 bits.